PhRezende-eng/BarberShopAPI/README.md

 In your terminal, run passing /id.
 Let’s delete the product with id 1.

 curl -X DELETE -H "Content-Type: application/json" http://localhost:3000/product/1

-In the next article we will transform this CRUD to MongoDB by persisting the data in the cloud on the free MongoDB hosting service.
-We will also test the routes with automated tests with JEST and Supertest.
-Stay tuned!